notkirb/Scratch-BeepBox/README.md

 ## Installation

 It is relatively simple to use this extension.
+Simply find the version of scratch you want to use and follow the steps.

+### Vanilla Scratch

+Vanilla Scratch does not support custom extensions.

 ### Turbowarp